Compare exchange rates, transfer fees and delivery methods when sending money overseas to the Netherlands.

-Sending money between the two countries can be cheap and easy with the right transfer company.
+Sending money between Canada and the Netherlands can be cheap and easy with the right transfer company.

-Heidi just moved from Amere to Brisbane with her husband and her twin daughters.
-Her extended family still lives in the Netherlands, and they often send cash gifts for the little girls.
-Heidi is always on the look-out for cheaper, quicker ways to send money between the Netherlands and Australia.
+Heidi just moved from Amsterdam to Manitoba with her husband and her twin daughters.
+Her extended family still live in the Netherlands, and they often send money back home for birthdays and other special occasions.
+Heidi is always on the look-out for cheaper, quicker ways to send money between the Netherlands and Canada.
+She decides to compare two money transfer services.
+You can see the results of her comparison in the table below.

 |Money transfer service 1||Money transfer service 2|